I’m always looking for painless ways to stash money.

 What is your best savings strategy?
 Have you tried rounding your transactions?
 Are you using a mobile app to automate any of your savings?

-We’d love to hear your thoughts and strategies on the Comments section of this page.
+I’d love to hear your thoughts and strategies on the Comments section of this page.